23. Hamonize & reharmonize

 And changing chords faster or slower can really change the feel of a song.

 Here is an example of the same melody, harmonized with a lot more chord changes.
-I'll write on screen the name for each chord, their function and the role of the melody notes in each chord.

 And just for some variety, here is a last example.